zchking/docs/pages/katalon-studio/docs/applitools-integration.md

 	 * @return The list of results of the test can be obtained from the object returned.
 	 */
 	static List<TestResults> eyesClose(Eyes eyes)

 	/**
+	 * Initialize a wrapped WebDriver to starts a test
+	 *
+	 * @param testName The name of the test.
+This name must be unique within the scope of the application name.
+It may be any string.
+	 * @param viewportSize Specified viewport for image capturing.
+If null, the default browser viewport will be used.
+	 * @return A wrapped WebDriver which enables Eyes trigger recording and frame handling.
+	 */
+	static Eyes eyesOpen(String testName, RectangleSize viewportSize)

+	/**
 	 * Initialize a wrapped WebDriver to starts a test with a specified baseline name.